-In this week’s written study, Who Are Your Counselors In The Capitol?
+In this week’s written study, Who Are Your Counselors in the Capital?
 I would like to exhaust the Book of Proverbs regarding everything Proverbs mentions about choosing counselors in your life.
 What follows is all that Solomon taught Rehoboam, his son, about this subject in preparation for him to become the next governing leader of Israel.
 Solomon has much to say about a political leader selecting confidants.

 Read on, my friend.